dhall-lang/dhall-lang/README.md

 * [Mirror on IPFS](http://prelude.dhall-lang.org/)
 * [Nix](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/interpreters/dhall/default.nix): both `dhall` and `dhall.prelude` derivations are built, install the `Prelude` with e.g. `nix-env -iA nixpkgs.dhall.prelude`

+## Development status

+Language version: `v1.0.0`.

+The versioning policy is detailed in the [Versioning document](VERSIONING.md), and you can see the latest changes [here in the Changelog](CHANGELOG.md).

+There is an effort under way to formalize the language semantics for Dhall, to help with porting it to [other languages](#language-bindings).
+If you would like to assist with either standardizing the language or creating new bindings just open a new issue or contribute to existing ones in the [issue tracker][issue-tracker].

 ## Overview

 You can use Dhall in one of three ways: